vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 ### Looking Ahead
 In your Module 4, you'll be expected to:

+* Participate in a trial with [jobtrack.io](https://jobtrack.io/)
 * Complete 1 mock interview and technical challenge
-* Submit your [30-day job search action plan](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md) in your portfolio to discuss at the review
+* Submit your [30-day job search action plan](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md) in your portfolio to discuss at the end-of-module portfolio review
 * Give your condensed elevator pitch version of your professional story at the portfolio review
 * Present your Turing Story, which will be a lightning talk of sorts to describe your Turing journey.
 Slides are encouraged but optional.